AdobeDocs/release-notes.en/template.md

 # Adobe Experience Cloud Release Notes

-New features and fixes in the Adobe Experience Cloud.
+New features and fixes in the Adobe Experience Cloud

 >[!IMPORTANT]
 >This page contains pre-release content and is subject to change prior to the XXXX release.